ralucaportase/flot-cursors-plugin/README.md

 **snapToPlot** specifies a plot to which the cursor will snap.
 If not specified (or undefined) the cursor will be free.
 If set to -1 then the cursor will snap to any plot.

-**defaultxaxis**: the x axis to follow when the cursor is snapping to no plot
+**defaultxaxis**: the one-based index of the x axis to follow when the cursor is snapping to no plot

-**defaultyaxis**: the y axis to follow when the cursor is snapping to no plot
+**defaultyaxis**: the one-based index of the y axis to follow when the cursor is snapping to no plot

 **symbol** a shape ('cross', 'triangle' ...).
 The cursor manipulator will have this shape.
 Set to 'none' to draw no symbol.